Counterfactual Visual Explanations: Related Work

-All the above works focus on generating visual explanations that highlight regions in an image which made the model predict a class $c$.
+Various feature attribution methods have been proposed in the recent years which highlight ``important'' regions in the input image which led the model to make its prediction.
+Many of these approaches are gradient based \cite{simonyan_arxiv13,GuidedBackprop,gradcam_arxiv}, using backpropagation-like techniques and upsampling to generate visual explanations.
+Another type of feature attribution methods are reference based approaches \cite{ruth_vedaldi_iccv17, dabkowski_gal_nips17, zintgraf2016visualizing, dhurandhar2018explanations, chang2018explaining}, which focus on the change in classifier outputs with respect to perturbed input images \ie input images where parts of the image have been masked and replaced with various references such as mean pixel values, blurred image regions, random noise, outputs of generative models, etc. In similar spirit, a concurrent work \citet{chang2018explaining} use a trained generative model to fill in the masked image regions from the unmasked regions.
+More relevant to our approach, \citet{dhurandhar2018explanations} find minimal regions in the input image which should be necessarily present/absent for a particular classification.
+But, all the above works focus on generating visual explanations that highlight regions in an image which made the model predict a class $c$.
 On the other hand, we focus on a more specific task of generating counterfactual visual explanations that highlight what and how regions of an image would need to change in order for the model to predict a distractor class $c'$ instead of the predicted class $c$.

 \textbf{Counterfactual Explanations.} To tackle a similar task as ours, \citet{lisa_grounding_expl} learn a model to generate a counterfactual explanation for why a model predicted a class $c$ instead of class $c'$.
-But our approach is different from theirs in 3 significant ways: 1) their explanation is in natural language while our explanation is visual, 2) their approach requires additional attribute annotations and hence is only applicable to a few datasets or requires additional annotation collection while our approach doesn't require any additional annotations, and 3) their explanation is the output of a separate learned model (raising concerns regarding its faithfulness to the target model's prediction) while our explanation is directly generated from the target model based on the receptive field of the model's neurons.
+But our approach is different from theirs in 3 significant ways: 1) their explanation is in natural language while our explanation is visual, 2) their approach requires additional attribute annotations while ours doesn't, and 3) their explanation is the output of a separate learned model (raising concerns regarding its faithfulness to the target model's prediction) while our explanation is directly generated from the target model based on the receptive field of the model's neurons and, hence, is faithful by design.